School of Nursing Safe Practice Police

 When a student’s performance/progress is not at the level of faculty expectation, a Student Occurrence Form will be completed.
 The purpose of a Student Occurrence Form is to assist the student to recognize areas that need improvement (performance or written work) in order to implement safe, effective patient care

 - If the student requires remediation, the Instructor may elect to coordinate the remediation in the clinical setting or a referral will be made to the Nursing Learning Lab.
-If a lab referral is required, the Clinical Instructor will complete a Laboratory Referral Form and send to the IST.
+If a lab referral is required, the Clinical Instructor will complete a Laboratory Referral Form and send to the IST for a practice session.
 Remediation necessary to assist in clinical performance will be clearly identified in the referral and discussed with the student.

-- The student will be responsible to schedule an appointment with the IST and complete the specified remediation by the identified date.
+- The student will be responsible to schedule an appointment with the IST and complete the specified practice session by the identified date.

-- If a lab referral is not completed by the student within the specified time, the student will not be able to return to clinical until remediation is completed.
+- If a lab referral is not completed by the student within the specified time, the student will not be able to return to clinical until the practices session is completed.

 - A Clinical Awareness form may be initiated by the Clinical Coordinator or the Clinical Instructor when a student is not achieving satisfactory competency in the clinical component and therefore is unlikely to be successful without completion of a remedial plan.
 The remedial plan is specified on the form.